 6. What makes you stand out from others?

-Self-promotion is never easy for candidates and posing such questions in front of them will create the difference.
+Self-promotion is never easy for candidates, especially during interviews.
+And posing such questions in front of them will create the difference.
 The good candidates will keep away this discomfort and will be able to point out their strengths.

 A good candidate will be able to find that middle ground between a lack of gumption and excessive self-promotion.